 There’s something so special about M&M’s.
 Perhaps it’s the fact that this is the only candy that delivers both technicolor, bright hues and chocolate.
 I recommend pairing M&M’s with a dry, spontaneously fermented cider that uses only apples.
 Oyster River Winegrowers Wildman Cider will keep you and your guests haunting the cider table for more.
 What I especially like about this pairing is that the cider allows the sweet milk chocolate to play merrily across the palate, without turning bitter or sickly sweet.
 Wildman Cider, made with made with apples gathered from wild seedling trees, is unfiltered and made with native yeast fermentation that’s bottle conditioned with no sulfites added, which lends a tangy, feral quality, perfect for the spirit of Halloween.

 I know it’s already a controversial opinion to like candy corn, but this is the hill I will die on.
 There is a time and place for candy corn, and obviously it’s Halloween.
 Because this candy is such a delicate expression of sweetness, I want something that will blend with that.
-Perry is perfect, because it has sugars in the fresh pear juice that cannot ferment into alcohol.
-Even a fully fermented pear cider will have some very natural, fruity sweetness.
-Stem Ciders’ Perry is a special release that uses a blend of Colorado grown heritage pears to great effect.
+Pear cider is perfect, because it has sugars in the fresh pear juice that cannot ferment into alcohol, and blended with the apple cider, will maintain a very natural, fruity sweetness.
+Stem Ciders’ Pear Cider is blend of fresh-pressed pears and apples with notes of caramel and a crisp finish.
 The aromas and delicacy of this might be enough to sway even candy corn naysayers!